-So perhaps we should have known what to expect when their qualification for the 2010 tournament went off without a hitch, Marcello Lippi’s team dropping just six points and conceding just seven goals in their 10 group matches.
+Italy were the holders going into the tournament and qualified with a minimum of fuss, dropping just six points and conceding just seven goals in their 10 group matches.

-A number of the victorious 2006 squad were on the plane four years later, but one of the new faces was Napoli forward Fabio Quagliarella.
+A number of the victorious 2006 squad travelled to South Africa, too, but one of the new faces was Napoli forward Fabio Quagliarella.

 The 27-year-old was coming off the back of a relatively successful first season with his hometown club after impressing with Udinese.
-It was also a season which, unbeknown to us at the time, saw him battling a terrifying stalker situation which only recently came to light.
+It was also a season which, unbeknown to us at the time, saw him battling a terrifying stalker situation.

-Vincenzo Iaquinta and Alberto Gilardino were preferred up front in the first two group games, with Toto Di Natale and Giampaolo Pazzini both getting minutes from the bench as Quagliarella was forced to watch on as all four failed to score from open play through 225 minutes of group stage football.
+Vincenzo Iaquinta and Alberto Gilardino were preferred up front in the first two group games, with Toto Di Natale and Giampaolo Pazzini both getting minutes from the bench as Quagliarella was forced to watch on as all four failed to score from open play in 225 minutes.